xyproto/orbiton/README.md

 * Editing git commit messages (using `EDITOR=o git commit`).
 * Editing `README.md` and `TODO.md` files.
-* Write Markdown and then export to HTML or to a PDF.
+* Writing Markdown and then exporting to HTML or a PDF.
 * Learning programming languages, like Rust or Zig.
 * Editing files deep within larger Go or C++ projects.
 * Solving Advent of Code tasks.